 Riley-Purgatory-Bluff Creek Watershed District

-Policies and Procedures for Public Access to Documents
+Appendix [4] - Policies and Procedures for Public Access to Documents

 Public access to the data of public bodies is governed by the Data Practices Act (DPA), Minnesota Statutes Chapter 13.
 The DPA states that data of public bodies are to be available to the public unless specifically protected by law where individual privacy would be violated or where other valid concerns outweigh the interest in public availability.
 The Riley-Purgatory-Bluff Creek Watershed District (District) recognizes the public interest in open access to its data as well as the public interest that requires that certain types of data not be publicly available.
 It is the intent of the District to comply fully with the DPA and, where the DPA allows for the exercise of judgment, to exercise that judgment consistent with the public interests underlying the law.

 This policy is adopted pursuant to sections 13.025, subdivision 2, and 13.03, subdivision 2, of the DPA, which state that every public body shall establish procedures to implement the DPA.

-In addition, the District has adopted and maintains a Records Retention Schedule, which is an index of the records and data maintained by the District and describes private or confidential data on individuals collected by the District, in compliance with section 13.025, subdivision 1.
-This policy is also is accompanied by a set of procedures to ensure that data on individuals are accurate and complete and to safeguard the data’s security, consistent with section 13.05, subdivision 5, as well as an Inventory of Not-Public Data on Individuals to ensure that access to private and confidential data on individuals is limited to District personnel whose work or management assignments require access.
+In addition, the District has adopted and maintains a Records Retention Schedule, which is an index of the records and data maintained by the District and describes private or confidential data on individuals collected by the District, in compliance with Minn.
+Stat. § 13.025, subdivision 1 which is attached hereto as Appendix [4.1].

+This policy also accompanied by a set of procedures to ensure that data on individuals are accurate and complete and to safeguard the data’s security, consistent with section 13.05, subdivision 5, which is attached hereto as Appendix [4.2], as well as an Inventory of Not-Public Data on Individuals which is attached hereto as Appendix [4.3]to ensure that access to private and confidential data on individuals is limited to District personnel whose work or management assignments require access.

-The District also maintains a document setting forth the rights of data subjects under the DPA and procedures to guarantee the rights of data subjects in compliance with section 13.025, subdivision 3, and a document setting forth the rights of data subjects under the DPA.
+The District also maintains a document setting forth the rights of data subjects under the DPA and procedures to guarantee the rights of data subjects in compliance with Minn.
+Stat. § 13.025, subdivision 3, which is attached hereto as Appendix [4.4] and a document setting forth the rights of data subjects under the DPA which is attached hereto as Appendix [4.5].

+Data Practices Compliance Official (DPCO) and Responsible Authority (RA)

+The District’s administrator is designated as the Data Practices Compliance Official (DPCO) and Responsible Authority (RA).
+The District administrator is responsible for fulfilling all the statutory obligations of the DPCO of an RA.
+At that the first, fourth, seventh, and 10th meeting of the Board (the “Board”), the DPCO and RA shall submit a report to the Board regarding the activities of the DPCO and RA including a summary list of the request for information pursuant to the DPA, the time of receipt of such request, the nature of the data requested, the data upon which such request was fulfilled the form of which is attached hereto as Appendix [4.6].

 Procedure for Review of District Documents

-In order to insure that requests for government data are received and complied with in an appropriate and prompt manner, all requests to inspect or receive copies of District data, and all other inquiries regarding the DPA, must be submitted on a form provided by the District and delivered to the “Data Practices Compliance Official,” at the following address:
+In order to ensure that requests for government data are received and complied with in an appropriate and prompt manner, all requests to inspect or receive copies of District data, and all other inquiries regarding the DPA, must be in writing.
+The District’s DPCO may request any submitter of a request to submit its request on a form provided by the District and to be delivered to the “Data Practices Compliance Official,” via personal delivery, mail at the following address:

 Riley-Purgatory-Bluff Creek Watershed District